 One way to determine how much money you’ll need to retire is figuring out what 80% of your projected salary at retirement will be.
 If you believe you’ll make $100k at retirement, then a safe estimate is that you will need $80k per year to retire.
 A retirement calculator can help.

 Have kids?
 Start saving for your children’s college fund(s).
 You can open a 529 plan for each child and contribute after-tax dollars to it.
 Like a Roth IRA, a 529 plan offers tax-free growth and tax-free withdrawals when the funds are used for qualified education expenses.

-Helping your kids college is a great way to save them from being forced to decide whether or not to take on heavy amounts of student loan debt.
+Helping your kids college is a great way to save them from being forced to decide whether to take on heavy amounts of student loan debt.
 Whether you simply put them through college or have them earn it, spending your 2019 tax refund on your kid’s college education puts them at a financial advantage when they graduate.

 5. Pay Bills in Advance

 An interesting way to effectively lower your annual expenses and save on your budget is to pay your bills in advance using your 2019 tax refund.
 If you know what your bills will be for the next several months, such as any reoccurring expenses, use your 2019 tax refund to pay them ahead of time or put the money into an account where you can pay the bills as they come in.

 By paying your bills ahead of time, you’ll have more money at the end of the month to allocate elsewhere.
 I recommend picking one or more bills so you can spread your 2019 tax refund out across as many months as possible, versus paying every bill of a single month.
 That way, you can save over the long haul and pace yourself.

 A lot of people are hurting right now.
 If you don’t need the money for yourself, consider donating some or all of your 2019 tax refund to a charitable cause.